Language selection

 Auto$mart driver training

-Get an edge on your competition by offering the Auto$mart driver-training program.
+Get a head start on your competition by offering the Auto$mart driver training program.

-This course comes packaged in four learning modules.
-They provide key information about how driving affects the environment, how to drive more efficiently and how to buy a first car.
-The fourth module is a review of what your students have learned.
+This course comes in a package of 5 learning modules.
+They provide key information on how driving affects the environment, how to drive more efficiently, and what to consider when purchasing a vehicle.
+You can download the program right here.

 Transcript